wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 3.9.2
 Stable Tag: 7.6.3.1

-Display your content in the best possible way on Facebook, Google+, Twitter, Pinterest, etc. - no matter how your webpage is shared!
+Make sure social websites present your content correctly, no matter how your webpage is shared - from buttons, browser add-ons, or pasted URLs.

 == Description ==